Indo-Pakistani war of 1965: Battle of Asal Uttar

+During the battle, Pakistani rail bound reinforcements were attacked and destroyed by IAF Gnats.

+Stalemate

 The war was heading for a stalemate, with both nations holding territory of the other.
-The Indian army suffered 3,000 battlefield deaths, while Pakistan suffered 3,800.
-The Indian army was in possession of 1920 km2 of Pakistani territory and the Pakistan army held 550 km2 of Indian territory.
-The territory occupied by India was mainly in the fertile Sialkot, Lahore and Kashmir sectors, while Pakistani ground gains were primarily in deserts opposite Sindh and in the Chumb sector near Kashmir.
-Pakistan claims that it held 4,190 km2 of Indian territory, while losing 446 sqmi of its own territory.
+The Indian army suffered from 3,712 killed and 7,638 wounded, while Pakistan suffered from 1,500 killed and 4,300 wounded.
+Indian claims that they possession of 1920 km2 of Pakistani territory and the Pakistan army held 550 km2 of Indian territory.
+The territory occupied by India was mainly in the fertile Sialkot, Lahore and Kashmir sectors, while Pakistani ground gains were primarily in deserts opposite Sindh and in the Chumb sector in Kashmir.
+Pakistan claims that it held 4,190 km2 of Indian territory, while losing 446 sqmi of its territory.